espnet/espnet/doc/tutorial.md

                   d_ff: 320
                   heads: 4

-2) Each part has different allowed block type: `tdnn` or `transformer` for encoder and `causal-conv1d` or `transformer` for decoder.
+2) Each part has different allowed block type: `tdnn`, `conformer` or `transformer` for encoder and `causal-conv1d` or `transformer` for decoder.
 For each block type, a set of parameters are needed:

         # TDNN
         - type: tdnn